selkamand/sigsim/README.md

 indicates overfitting.

-This method allows you to test how well the algorithm can handle ‘unknown’ components—i.e., real mutational processes that aren’t represented in your signature collection.
+This method allows you to test how well the algorithm can handle ‘unknown’ components-i.e., real mutational processes that aren’t represented in your signature collection.